rido-min/pnp-ppr-sample-spec/README.md

 ### BugBash support and feedback

-- The teams channel [PnP Public Preview BugBash](https://teams.microsoft.com/l/channel/19%3a0b9d0f166a3d41c69ce90fcca7631962%40thread.skype/PnP%2520Public%2520Preview?groupId=dcc1ac84-f476-4c96-8034-b2d77e54c8bf&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).
-Will have team members answering questions during the BugBash.
+- Use the teams channel [PnP Public Preview BugBash](https://teams.microsoft.com/l/channel/19%3a0b9d0f166a3d41c69ce90fcca7631962%40thread.skype/PnP%2520Public%2520Preview?groupId=dcc1ac84-f476-4c96-8034-b2d77e54c8bf&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) to ask for help.
+There will be team members answering questions during the BugBash.
 - If you have bugs or feature request, please use this [Bug Template](https://msazure.visualstudio.com/One/_workitems/create/Bug?templateId=a05dbe62-eb63-4028-9ce0-252c552872f3&ownerId=1e65a829-00c0-4dc9-8088-d41678a0d033).
 You can query existing bugs in this [PnP BugBash Query](https://msazure.visualstudio.com/One/_queries/query-edit/71cca2fe-63bd-4916-84f6-937f0dfaa698/?action=new)
-- For feedback related to the docs, you can use this [azure docs PR](https://github.com/MicrosoftDocs/azure-docs-pr/pull/114283)
+- For feedback related to the docsn use this [azure docs PR](https://github.com/MicrosoftDocs/azure-docs-pr/pull/114283)

 ## Required environments, SDKs and tools